blambeau/noe/README.md

 That's it!
 But also have a look at 'noe help create' and 'not help go' for additional options.

+## Philosophy

+Noe is designed to follow a certain number of good principles and help you following them as well.

+### Separation of concerns

+Noe maintains a strong separation of concerns.
+In particular one has to make the distinction between a) Noe itself, b) a skeleton and c) an instantiated product.
+This fact has two main
+consequences:

+* Noe itself **is not dedicated to specific products** (like a ruby library).
+Even if Noe comes bundled with a default template for ruby projects, writing skeletons for something else should not be a problem.
+In other words, Noe itself is agnostic: the semantics of generated products is the secret of the skeleton, under the responsibility of it's maintainer.

+* Noe **should not be a runtime dependency** of the product.
+Good skeletons maintain this separation.
+As an example the default ruby skeleton is strictly independent of Noe itself.

+### Master the tools YOU use

+The separation of concerns described previously also drives what you have to learn and what tools you have to master:

+* As an ordinary Noe user (vs. skeleton maintainer) and because Noe itself (unlike skeletons) is project agnostic, you only have to know **basic Noe commands** (see 'noe --help') and should never have to study Noe's API and internals.
+In contrast, you have to **master the tools and best practices of your product's ecosystem**.
+A good skeleton should help you along this task.
+As an example, the default ruby skeleton is fully documented to help you gaining understanding of ***rake*, *spec*, *yard*, *bundler*** and so on but **not noe itself**.

+* Being a skeleton creator/maintainer is another story of course.
+To write a skeleton you'll also have to learn **Noe's API and internals**.
+To write a good/reusable one, you'll certainly have to **master the full ecosystem and best practices of the targetted product**, which is a good opportunity for learning and sharing it!

+### Magic Only If Flexible

+"Don't Repeat Yourself" and "Convention over Configuration" are certainly good principles.
+However tuning, configuration and options exist, are useful and should certainly not be hidden to the user.
+Instead configuration and options should come with default values, and should be fully documented.
+Providing magic is great if there is a user-centric way (in contrast to a developer one) of understanding and controlling the magic and underlying assumptions.

+As an example, the default ruby template comes with magic: you can create a project and immediately invoke 'rake test', 'rake yard', ... and not investigating further.
+You can also have a look at the _tasks_ folder to understand and control the tasks that your project will use...
+In fact, you **must**
+investigate: the generated product is yours, not mine and YOU have to master your build chain!

 ## About templates

 Under ~/.noe, a valid template folder (say xxx) has the following structure